Some bikers might wonder how long a DUI stays on their record when shopping for motorcycle insurance.

 What Is a DUI Offense?

 DUI is an acronym that means “driving under the influence.”
-It’s typically a reference to being impaired by drugs or alcohol while operating a motor vehicle.
+It typically refers to being impaired by drugs or alcohol while operating a motor vehicle.

 A DUI is considered a criminal offense because driving while drunk or under the influence of drugs creates a higher risk of accidents.
 Drunk drivers have hit trees, signs, pedestrians, buildings, other vehicles, livestock, and more.